-We now turn to our third denial of time which is based upon Rovelli's complete and partial observable scheme (Rovelli (1990, 1991, 2002, 2004)) as applied to canonical general relativity within the work of Dittrich (2006, 2007) and Thiemann (2007).
+We now turn to our third denial of time which is based upon Rovelli's complete and partial observable scheme (Rovelli (1990, 1991, 2002b, 2004)) as applied to canonical general relativity within the work of Dittrich (2006, 2007) and Thiemann (2007).
 The notion of temporality that is implied by this scheme could be conflated with our first denial in term reductive temporal relationalism.
 However, as we shall see, despite some superficial similarity with regard to how the Hamiltonian constraints are treated there are in fact deep conceptual differences.
 In particular, whereas reductive relationalism is predicated upon the reduced phase space, the Rovelli-Dittrich-Thiemann (RDT) approach is unequivocally non-reductive.
 Furthermore, whereas reductive temporal relationalism, and for that matter relationalism in general, is fundamentally a thesis with regard to the priority of relational over purely temporal structure, the RDT approach can only naturally be interpreted in terms of a philosophical framework which precludes temporal structure altogether.
-We will begin our discussion of this third denial by first introducing the RDT scheme in the context of the simple nonrelativistic case of Jacobi's theory.
+We will begin our discussion of this third denial by first introducing the RDT scheme in the context of the simple non-relativistic case of the Jacobi theory introduced above.